 Branson attractions include a number of picturesque views, including the Route 165 panoramic overlook at the top of the hill looking down on Lake Taneycomo, Table Rock Dam and Branson.

 It’s a 15-minute drive from downtown Branson to the scenic overlook.

 2. Silver Dollar City

 Silver Dollar City is the popular theme park in Branson.
 Set on acres of beautifully manicured grounds, the park offers over 40 different rides, including a number of rollercoasters to satisfy any thrill-seeker.
 It’s especially festive when lit up with thousands of lights during the Christmas season.

 3. Marvel Cave

 In 1894, Canadian entrepreneur William Lynch and his two daughters opened the cave as an Ozarks tourist attraction.
 Many decades later, Silver Dollar City theme park was built around the entrance to Marvel Cave, which made the cave part of the park.
-A tour of the cave is included with park entrance fee, with tours every 30 minutes going down 300 feet into the wet limestone cave, which still has formations that are alive and growing.
+A tour of the cave is included with the park entrance fee, with tours every 30 minutes going down 300 feet into the wet limestone cave, which still has formations that are alive and growing.